Dec0ne/Dec0ne.github.io/_posts/2022-11-14-Undetected-Lsass-Dump-Workflow.md

 author: "Mor Davidovich @Dec0ne"
 ---

-# It’s all in the details: The curious case of an lsass dumper gone undetected
 Let me first start by saying I will not be revealing in this post any novel techniques or new research that hasn't been seen before.
 I will, however, reveal my own methodology when it comes to finding gaps in EDRs visibility in order to bypass detection.
 I will do so by showing the process of finding a simple way to dump lsass using basic and well known techniques while still being undetected even by the most sophisticated EDRs on the market.